Avyrra/Extended-Typography-Styles/README.md

 Download **Extended Typography Styles.css**
 - Open your Obsidian Vaults snippet folder.
 This folder can be accessed by clicking the folder icon at the bottom of the appearance menu or by navigating to vaultname/.obsidian/snippets
 - Move **Extended Typography Styles.css** to the snippets folder.
+- In Obsidian, open settings.
+Naviagate to Appearance and scroll down to the css section.
+Enable Extended Typography Styles.
 - Install and Enable Style Settings via Community Plugins > Browse > Search: Style Settings

 A new menu will appear in settings called Style Settings.
 All Extended Typography Parameters will then be accessible from that menu.